Find out how to apply to join the register

 It is your responsibility to ensure that the information you provide to us as part of the registration process is true and the evidence you submit is genuine, whether you submit it yourself or through a third party.

-We have a legal duty to ensure applicants are both physically and mentally fit before registration is granted.
+The GCC has a legal duty to ensure applicants are both physically and mentally fit before registration can be granted.
 Anyone wishing to register as a chiropractor must be in good physical and mental health.
-To ensure that this is the case we ask applicants applying for registration to provide a medical report, to accompany your registration application, from their General Practitioner (GP) or Medical Director (MD).
+To ensure that this is the case, the GCC asks all applicants to provide a medical report from their General Practitioner (GP) or Medical Director (MD) along with their application.

 Who can provide a medical report?